pdjr-signalk/signalk-notification-injector/README.md

 Required.
 Default value is '127.0.0.1' which will only allow access from the Signal K host.
-You should change this to reflect your local requirement.
+You should change this to reflect your local requirement: something like '127.0.0.1 192.168.\*.\*' will satisfy most use cases.

 __Access passwords__ specifies a space separated collection of passwords, one of which must be included in messages presented to plugin interfaces on